 Uruguay, Government: 3 and 5 are the same

+Indicators should be understandable, useable by policy-makers and internationally comparable

-Indicators should be forward-looking and go beyond access and also address the post-2015 development agenda and relevant development areas/policy issues
+Indicators should be forward-looking and go beyond access as well as address the post-2015 development agenda and relevant development areas/policy issues

 ISOC, Civil Society: Indicators should be forward-looking and go beyond access as well as address the post-2015 development agenda and relevant development areas/policy issues

-Indicators and benchmarking tools should address the needs of developing countries
+Indicators and benchmarking tools should address the needs of developing countries whilst not neglecting other countries

-ISOC, Civil Society: Indicators and benchmarking tools should address the needs of developing countries whilst not neglecting other countries
+ISOC, Civil Society: Indicators and benchmarking tools should address the needs of all countries, including developing countries.

-Partnership on Measuring ICT for Development could identify and disseminate statistical standards to monitor the impact of ICTs.
+Partnership on Measuring ICT for Development should be encouraged to identify and disseminate statistical standards to monitor the impact of ICTs.

-Brazil, Government: Partnership on Measuring ICT for Development should be encouraged to identify and disseminate statistical standards to monitor the impact of ICTs.
+Brazil, Government: Partnership on Measuring ICT for Development should be encouraged to identify and disseminate statistical standards, concepts and classifications relevant to monitoring the impact of ICTs.

 An open and inclusive, multi-stakeholder monitoring process and framework.
 In particular:

-The Partnership on Measuring ICT for Development should take a lead role in the monitoring of the Action Lines beyond 2015
+The Partnership on Measuring ICT for Development should take a coordinating role in the monitoring of the Action Lines beyond 2015, while institutions’ unique mandates and leads are fully respected

-The Partnership should expand its scope to include non-governmental organizations and other stakeholder into the monitoring process
+The Partnership should expand its scope to include non-governmental organizations and other stakeholders into the monitoring process after consultation with UN bodies in charge of monitoring the respective domains

-Data collection should be open and inclusive and provide an online platform for all stakeholders to provide data/information
+Data collection should be open and inclusive and provide an online platform for all stakeholders to provide data/information.

-ISOC, Civil Society Data collection should be open and inclusive and provide an online platform for all stakeholders to provide data/information.
+ISOC, Civil Society Data collection should be open, inclusive and transparent and provide an online platform for all stakeholders to provide data/information.

-Brazil, Government: Data collection should be open and inclusive and provide an online platform for all stakeholders to provide data/information
+Brazil, Government: Data collection should be open and inclusive and provide an online platform for all stakeholders to provide data/information, and also provide methodological reports as a form of transparency for data users

-To increase the data availability and quality, the monitoring must be carried out in close cooperation with the (NSOs).
+To increase the data availability and quality, the monitoring must be carried out in close cooperation with the National Statistics Offices (NSOs).and relevant Ministries.

-Brazil, Government: To increase the data availability and quality, the monitoring must be carried out in close cooperation with the National Statistics Offices (NSOs).and relevant Ministries.
+Brazil, Government: To increase the data availability and quality, the monitoring must be carried out in close cooperation with the National Statistics Offices (NSOs), relevant Ministries and relevant WSIS stakeholder groups.

 Uruguay, Government: 4 & 5, Ministries and specialized agencies

-Dedicated funds should be made available for data collection and capacity building National Statistics Offices (NSOs) and other WSIS stakeholders
+Dedicated funds should be made available for data collection and capacity building of National Statistics Offices (NSOs), relevant Ministries and relevant WSIS stakeholder groups should be ensured.

-The monitoring framework could create national multi-stakeholder committees that include the government , the private sector, academia, and civil society
+The monitoring framework could create national multi-stakeholder committees that include the government , the private sector, academia, and civil society.

-The monitoring framework should include a timetable and also regular assessments/reviews of progress
+The monitoring framework should include a timetable and also regular assessments/reviews of progress.

-Public awarenessimportance and benefits about the Action Lines and WSIS Targets should be raised, including through regional workshops
+Public awareness about the importance of and benefits about the Action Lines and WSIS Targets should be raised, including through regional multistakeholder workshops.

-Brazil, Government: Public awareness about the importance of and benefits about the Action Lines and WSIS Targets should be raised, including through regional multistakeholder workshops.
+Brazil, Government: Public awareness about the importance of and benefits about the Action Lines and WSIS Targets should be raised through data dissemination, promotion of debates and regional multistakeholder workshops

 New Pillar, Uruguay, Government: A monitoring process should be designed.
 Awareness-raising activities should be developed to ensure that all Member States and stakeholders know the process and encourage its implementation.